phillipcrout/phillipcrout.github.io/reading.md

 [Before We Go Live](https://www.amazon.co.uk/Before-We-Live-Navigating-Entertainment/dp/1739285905), [How I think about strategy games](https://www.youtube.com/watch?v=76ugXvigqLE&list=PLesIE_v8rF219O7UaVnFZY8l4AxzlbbWU&index=85) & other works of jorbs

-jorbs is a video game streamer who also really likes Baysian Statistics.
-I discovered that a far diverser range of people play Slay the Spire (the game jorbs is most commonly associated with) at a work dinner one year and so now I'm a bit more willing to point myself out as a fan.
+jorbs is a video game streamer who also really likes Bayesian Statistics.
+I discovered that a far wider range of people play Slay the Spire (the game jorbs is most commonly associated with) at a work dinner one year and so now I'm a bit more willing to point myself out as a fan.
 His book is also very good, although it comes with a range of content warnings and is pretty tough to read in places.